-(If you want a more in-depth explanation, or want to learn how ground control and AeroPoints play into all of this, check out our blog post How It Works: PPK vs. GCP Drone Surveying.)
+For a more in-depth explanation, or to learn how ground control and AeroPoints factor into your drone surveying workflow, check out our recent post How It Works: PPK vs RTK Drone Surveying.

-PPK isn’t hardware, but rather a different processing workflow using RTK data.
+PPK, by contrast, isn’t hardware at all.
+It’s an entirely different processing workflow using RTK data.

 What RTK technology is and how it works

 Real-time kinematic (RTK) processing on a drone records GPS information and geotags images as they’re captured during flight.
-The GPS location is recorded for the center of the image.
+The GPS location is recorded for the center of each image.

 An active base station on the ground sends raw GPS data to the drone.
-Then the drone’s onboard GPS combines that info and its own observations to accurately determine its position relative to the base.
+The drone’s onboard GPS unit then combines that info with its own observations to accurately determine its position relative to the base.

-What PPK drone surveying is and how it works
+What PPK drone surveying is and how PPK works

-With PPK, the drone will geotag X,Y,Z coordinates to each image based on that on-board GPS unit.
-While this is happening, a base (be it a base station, an AeroPoint, or CORS network) is also recording positional information, but with much more accurate triangulation.
+In a PPK workflow, the drone attaches geocoordinates to each image based on an onboard GPS.
+Also during flight, a base unit (which could be a base station, an AeroPoint, or CORS network) also records positional information, but with more accurate triangulation.